glisak/Rhetos-wiki/Data-migration.md

     - First, the old column will be removed from the table, automatically keeping the backup in the migration table.
     - New property will be created and the data will be restored from the migration table.
     - When restoring the data, SQL Server will try to automatically convert the data type.
-    - If SQL Server does not support implicit conversion of the these type, the developer should create a data-migration script that modifies the column type in the migration table.
+    - If SQL Server does not support implicit conversion of the these type, the developer should create a data-migration script that modifies the data or the column type in the migration table.

 ### Cleanup

-* After upgrading the database, `DeployPackages.exe` will delete the migration columns and tables that are copies to the original tables.
+* After upgrading the database, `DeployPackages.exe` will delete the migration columns and tables that are copied to the original tables.
 * The migration table and columns that don't exist in the new version of the application will be kept as a backup.
-* You can optionally delete the backup data by running `CleanupOldData.exe`; it will delete everything in database schemas that start with an underscore ("_").
+* You can optionally delete the backup data by running `CleanupOldData.exe`;
+  it will delete everything in database schemas that start with an underscore ("_").
+  This is not recommended if the last deployment failed, because it could result with a data loss.